privatenumber/minification-benchmarks/README.md

 | 13. [uglify-js](packages/minifiers/minifiers/uglify-js.ts) <sub title="Failed: timeout">❌ Timed out</sub> | - | - | <sup>:warning:</sup> `+10,000 ms` |
 </div>

-oxc-minify takes best balance (323,071 minzipped bytes in about 152 ms) while @swc/core posts the smallest output (321,076 minzipped) about 10x slower.
-Four configurations failed: babel-minify, google-closure-compiler, and uglify-js with timeouts, plus tedivm/jshrink with an unclosed-regex exception at minification.
+oxc-minify earned the best overall balance here, tying @swc/core's 53% gzip reduction while averaging about 152 ms, whereas @swc/core produced the smallest outputs (993621 minified, 321076 minzipped) at roughly 10.5 times the fastest configuration's speed. @cminify/cminify-linux-x64 set the speed baseline at about 49.8 ms but its 37% gzip reduction trails the rest of the field by a wide margin.
+Four configurations failed on this artifact: babel-minify, google-closure-compiler, and uglify-js all timed out with no failure stage recorded, and tedivm/jshrink hit a minification-stage RuntimeException about an unclosed regex pattern.

 ----